Thalys/pixi-test/src/anime/anime.readme.md

-# Tagged Template Animation API for PixiJS + Motion
+# Anime

+A Declarative Animation API inspired by [Bun $ Shell] and [Tailwind CSS] for [PixiJS] using [Motion]

 ## Overview

+Declarative Animation API using Tagged Templates to wrap Motion for a declarative and manageable system

-This POC creates a TailwindCSS-inspired animation API using JavaScript tagged templates, combining the power of PixiJS and Motion into a more declarative and manageable system.
+TailwindCSS-inspired animation API using Tagged Templates to wrap Motion for a declarative and manageable system

 ## Design Principles (Following TailwindCSS Philosophy)